How does fuse box work

 What is the difference between a fuse and a circuit breaker?

-A fuse is a one-time use device that will melt and disconnect the circuit when too much current flows through it.
-A circuit breaker is a reusable device that can be reset after it trips to restore power to the circuit.
+A fuse is a one-time device that melts and breaks the circuit when overloaded, while a circuit breaker is a reusable device that can be reset after it trips.

-How do I know if my fuse box needs to be upgraded?
+How do I know if a fuse is blown?

 Connect with certified professionals in your area